Lennox Lewis vs. Vitali Klitschko: Aftermath

-Due to the somewhat controversial ending, there was much demand for a rematch between the two.
+Because Klitschko was winning when the fight was stopped, there was much demand for a rematch between the two.
 Lewis initially welcomed the idea, stating after his victory that he hoped to face Klitschko once more in either November or December 2003.
 Klitschko's eye injury had healed to the point that he had been cleared to face Lewis and a tentative date of December 6 was set for the rematch.
 In August, however, Lewis changed his mind and pulled out of the bout, stating his intentions to not fight at all for the remainder of 2003.
 Instead, Klitschko boxed Kirk Johnson in a WBC title eliminator on December 6, 2003 to determine who would face Lewis next.
 Klitschko easily dispatched Johnson, winning by second-round technical knockout, to set up a rematch with Lewis.
 However, Lewis announced his retirement two months later on February 7, 2004, vacating his titles in the process.
-Two months later, Klitschko met the WBC's number two ranked contender and then-reigning WBO champion Corrie Sanders, who had defeated Klitschko's brother Wladimir earlier in 2003, for the vacant WBC and The Ring heavyweight titles.
-Klitschko defeated Sanders, who relinquished his WBO title to fight Klitschko, by eighth-round technical knockout to capture the crown.
-The lineal title would not be contested again for five years until Wladimir beat Ruslan Chagaev in June 2009.
+Two months later, Klitschko met the WBC's number two ranked contender and then-reigning WBO champion Corrie Sanders, who had defeated Klitschko's brother Wladimir in March 2003 to win the vacant WBC and The Ring heavyweight titles.
+Klitschko defeated Sanders, who relinquished his WBO title to fight Klitschko, by eighth-round technical knockout.